-Please note that groups of providers (such an association of physicians or clinics) may have some providers that are in-network providers and other providers that are out-ofnetwork providers.
-Just because some providers in the group are in-network, does not mean all providers in the group are in-network.
-To determine whether a particular provider is in-network, go online or call your medical plan administrator.
+Please note that groups of providers (such an association of physicians or clinics) may have some providers that are In-Network providers and other providers that are Out-of-Network providers.
+Just because some providers in the group are In-Network, does not mean all providers in the group are In-Network.
+To determine whether a particular provider is In-Network, visit your Accolade member portal via my.aa.com or call Accolade.